Tonhalle, Zurich: Current structure (1939)

 In 1988, to replace the original organ built in 1872 by the Swiss manufacturer Johann Nepomuk Kuhn, the Tonhalle was equipped with a pipe organ built by the German firm Kleuker-Steinmeyer.
 The organist and organ consultant Jean Guillou was instrumental in its design.

+Plans of new construction and renovation (2000s)

 Plans to replace the Kongresshaus with a new convention center were submitted in 2006 but rejected in 2008.
 Renovations were planned for the 2013/14 season.

 Major renovation works on the hall began in 2017, which included the removal of the old organ and installation of a new one built by the firm Kuhn.
 The old organ was donated to the Koper Cathedral in Slovenia.